-An accessible entrance is located near the ADA parking.
-Once inside, look for the Access Center (noted on the festival map), which is staffed by personnel who can answer any accessibility questions, as well as provide your wristband for all accessible viewing platforms.
+An accessible lane will be located at each festival entry point.
+Once inside the venue, look for the Access Center (noted on the festival map), which is staffed by personnel who can answer any accessibility questions, as well as provide your wristband for all accessible viewing platforms.

-Located inside the venue near the accessible entrance, the Access Center is staffed by personnel who can answer any accessibility questions, as well as provide your wristband for all accessible viewing platforms.
+Located inside the venue along Rainbow Road, the Access Center is staffed by personnel who can answer any accessibility questions, as well as provide your wristband for all accessible viewing platforms.
 This is also a designated location for wheelchair battery recharging.
 While we do not rent out wheelchairs, walkers, or scooters onsite, you are certainly welcome to bring your own.

 - ADA Wristbands are good for the whole weekend.